eng-abdelrman/basic-e-commarce/README.md

 # basic-e-commarce
-languages are used in this project {
+languages are used in this project
+{
+React,
+css,
+html,
+javascript,
+}